 What happens when Chapter 13 is discharged?

-Debts that can be discharged and the amount of the discharge all depend on whether you file Chapter 7 or Chapter 13 bankruptcy.
+Debts that can be discharged and the amount of the discharge all depend on whether you file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 In Chapter 13 bankruptcy, you enter a repayment plan that repays all or most of your debt.
-At the end of your repayment plan, the remaining debt will be discharged.
+At the end of your repayment plan, the remaining balance will be discharged.

 Alternatives to consider